wp-plugins/bepro-listings/readme.txt

 Tags: address, ajax, apartment, audio, buddypress, business, business directory, catalogue, classifieds, clients, directory, document, employee, finder, flv, flash, front end upload, gallery, google, image, listings, location, locator, map, media, members, music, mp3, mp4, pets, player, pdf, portfolio, product, property, real estate, rent, staff, store, theme, vehicle, video, vimeo, youtube
 Requires at least: 3.0.1
 Tested up to: 3.8
-Stable tag: 2.1.01
+Stable tag: 2.1.02
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Searchable listings (business, directory, classifieds, store finder) w/ options like (google maps, gallery, front end upload, & buddypress)

 == Description ==
 BePro Listings allows you to list anything incluing, images, documents, audio, and videos on any page or post.
 Shortcodes & widgets help you to search and showcase this information in various formats including multiple listing templates and google maps.
-There is no Listings focused plugin (directory/classifieds/etc) with more free or paid features.
 This is the perfect foundation for your listings site.

 [Main Site](http://beprosoftware.com/) | [Support Forum](http://beprosoftware.com/forums/) | [Documentation & Add Ons](http://beprosoftware.com/products/bepro-listings/) | [Hire a Developer](http://beprosoftware.com/jobs/)

+= Easy Setup (Just one and done) =

+Put our all in one shortcode [bl_all_in_one] in any page or post.
+Then on the options page in the admin (Bepro Listings -> Options), click the search/listings tab.
+Select "Ajax Page" from the "how links open" select box.
+Thats it, everything works on one page (map, listings,categories,etc).
+When you are ready for custom configurations, we have a plethora of options.

 = Popular Uses =